Bourbon Street Parade

-Bourbon Street Parade is a popular jazz song written by drummer Paul Barbarin in 1949.
+"Bourbon Street Parade" is a popular jazz song written by drummer Paul Barbarin in 1949.
 The song is an example of how early marching bands influenced New Orleans jazz.
 It has become a Dixieland classic and New Orleans Jazz standard.

 It is often performed as part of "Second line" parades in New Orleans.
-This song was performed by Paul Barbarin & His New Orleans Jazz Band.
-The melody of Won't You Come Home Bill Bailey can be played simultaneously with Bourbon Street Parade and makes a pleasing counterpoint.
+This song was originally performed by Paul Barbarin & His New Orleans Jazz Band.
+The melody of "Won't You Come Home Bill Bailey" can be played simultaneously with "Bourbon Street Parade" and makes a pleasing counterpoint.

-From 1954 till the end of his career, Bourbon Street Parade was the signature song of every concert of the Chris Barber Jazz Band.
+From 1954 till the end of his career, "Bourbon Street Parade" was the signature song of every concert of the Chris Barber Jazz Band.